datacarpentry/datacarpentry.github.io/_posts/2016-12-05-moore-report.md

 [Gordon and Betty Moore Foundation](https://www.moore.org/article-detail?newsUrlName=the-gordon-and-betty-moore-foundation-selects-awardees-for-$21-million-in-grants-to-stimulate-data-driven-discovery)
 Data-Driven Discovery initiative to support Data Carpentry to develop and deliver data skills training to researchers in the life and physical sciences.
 [See our original proposal here.](https://figshare.com/articles/Data_Carpentry_Moore_Foundation_Grant_Proposal/1507552)
-Thanks to the Moore Foundation, this support has allowed us to run more workshops, develop new materials, develop infrastructure and advocate for the importance of data skills training for more effective and reproducible research.
+Thanks to the Moore Foundation, this support has allowed us as a community to run more workshops, develop new materials, develop infrastructure and advocate for the importance of data skills training for more effective and reproducible research.